BrandonAlmeida/TryHackMe/OhSINT/WriteUp.md

 *Where has he gone on holiday?*<br>
 RSP: **New York**

-Ainda no blog, é possível identificar uma possível senha escondida no source code do site.
+Ainda no blog, é possível identificar uma possível senha escondida no source code do site.<br>
 *What is the person's password?*<br>
 RSP: **pennYDr0pper.!**